 Petition picture from the University of Virginia website

-Scottish abolitionist and radical James Tytler produced in 1792 an early modern fantastic fiction work in his “The PETITION of the SHARKS of Africa” addressed “To the Right Honourable the Lords Spiritual and Temporal of Great Britain, in Parliament Assembled”.
+Scottish abolitionist and radical James Tytler produced in 1792 an early modern science fiction work in his “The PETITION of the SHARKS of Africa” addressed “To the Right Honourable the Lords Spiritual and Temporal of Great Britain, in Parliament Assembled”.
 In the petition, sharks collectively beg Parliament to not heed the demands of abolitionists as it will deprive a “numerous body” in “a very flourishing situation” of “many a delicious meal” of “large quantities of their most favourite food” over “the specious plea of humanity” that is abolitionism.
 Abolitionists made much out of the horror of slavers feeding captive Africans to sharks.

 JWM Turner 1840 painting: Slavers Throwing overboard the Dead and Dying—Typhoon coming on.
 Picture from Wikipedia